bangw20/jvp_flash_attention/README.md

 In principle, the kernel should support ROCm systems as well, though it has not yet been tested on them. macOS is currently unsupported.

+## Citing this work

+If you use the code associated with this package or otherwise find this work useful, please use GitHub's `Cite this repository` feature or refer to the Zenodo record linked in `CITATION.cff`.

 ## Acknowledgements

 `jvp_flash_attention` builds upon the contributions and insights from the following sources: